gowenrw/BSidesDFW_2023_Badge/docs/crypto_challenge_solution.md

 # Solving the Crypto Challenge

-This is a faily simple challenge designed to make people thing about the steps involved in working with hidden codes.
+This is a fairly simple challenge designed to make people think about the steps involved in working with hidden codes.

-It utilizes charachter substitution with simple cryptogrophy and includes visible hints.
+It utilizes character substitution with simple cryptography and includes visible hints.

 ## Cryptogram